 NOTE 6: Network Measurement Results are defined in TS 36.331 [49] as the MeasurementReport message.

-Network Measurement Results for a NG-RAN:
+Network Measurement Results for a NG-RAN and Satellite NG-RAN:

-The USIM request for measurement information shall not trigger any measurement activities in ME in addition to those requested by NG-RAN.
+The USIM request for measurement information shall not trigger any measurement activities in ME in addition to those requested by NG-RAN and Satellite NG-RAN.

-The ME shall only report measurement results that are valid according to the current RRC state or the NG-RAN configuration requested.
+The ME shall only report measurement results that are valid according to the current RRC state or the NG-RAN or Satellite NG-RAN configuration requested.

-NOTE 7: The returned parameters provided by the ME, in the response to the command, are subject to the ME capability, currently used radio configuration, current RRC state and the NG-RAN configuration requested as defined in the TS 38.331 [71].
+NOTE 7: The returned parameters provided by the ME, in the response to the command, are subject to the ME capability, currently used radio configuration, current RRC state and the NG-RAN or Satellite NG-RAN configuration requested as defined in the TS 38.331 [71].

 NOTE 8: Network Measurement Results are defined in TS 38.331 [71] as the MeasurementReport message.